ergogen/ergogen/roadmap.md

     - onnx-like incremental opset versioning
     - Template for creating them, built-in variables they can use, documentation, external links, etc.
         - Add access to whole set of points + filtering logic, so they can implement their own connection logic as well maybe (see daisy chaining)
+        - footprint parameters inside the body should be `p.params.field` instead of `p.param.field` so it actually matches the options that you pass in
     - Also considering how (or, on which layer) they define their silks, universal mirroring behaviour, etc.
     - Rename class to designator in this context (https://en.wikipedia.org/wiki/Reference_designator#Designators)